threatgrid/ctia/containers/client-dev/README.md

 Elasticsearch 5x bootstrap checks the maximum map count configuration, tune it accordingly with `sudo sysctl -w vm.max_map_count=262144`

+NOTE: This project has been tested and works with Java 8.
+Java 9 have been tested and do not work.

 To run the latest containers from Docker HUB simply invoke docker-compose with this configuration: